biigbang0001/Wallet-Bridge-Readme/README.md

 **WRAP (FIX → wFIX):**
 1. You pay the bridge fee (~0.003 BNB)
 2. You send your FIX to the bridge address
-3. The bridge verifies the transaction (6 confirmations)
+3. The bridge verifies the transaction (6/12/20 confirmations based on amount)
 4. The daemon mints equivalent wFIX on BSC
 5. The wFIX arrives at your BSC address